Harsh-812/Detecting-Misinformation/README.md

 ## Project Overview

 The goal of this project is to build a machine learning model to detect misinformation in news articles.
-It uses different machine learning algorithms, including Logistic Regression, Naive Bayes, and Support Vector Machines (SVM), as well as deep learning techniques with LSTMs.
+It uses different machine learning algorithms, including Logistic Regression, Naive Bayes, and Support Vector Machines (SVM).

 ## Key Features